 Distracted driving, in all of its forms, is horrible behavior and one that leads to more car accidents out on the road.
-But one of distracted driving’s forms, texting while driving, is the most insidious of all, because it can be avoided by simply waiting to take one’s gaze off the road to view the text message.
+But one of distracted driving’s forms, texting while driving, is the most insidious of all because it can be avoided by simply waiting to take one’s gaze off the road to view the text message.

-Cellphones have infiltrated our lives across the United States, and the level of distracted drivers and motor vehicle accidents that are caused by those texting while driving have skyrocketed, and the serious injuries that accompany such car accidents are on the rise as well.
+Cellphones have infiltrated our lives across the United States, and the level of distracted drivers and motor vehicle accidents that are caused by those texting while driving has skyrocketed, and the serious injuries that accompany such car accidents are on the rise as well.
 It can be more dangerous to engage in texting while driving than driving with a blood alcohol level over the legal limit.

 When the person indulging in a distraction is a commercial truck driver, everyone else on the road assumes the vast majority of the risk.
 Missouri is one of a few states left that does not outlaw texting behind the wheel for adults.

-The dangers of texting and driving are clear as the statistics bear it out and logic tells us we can’t have our eyes focus on two things at once.
+The dangers of texting and driving are clear as the statistics bear it out, and logic tells us we can’t have our eyes focus on two things at once.
 Social media has been a force for good by spreading the word of waiting to check your texts, but it also is one of the ways people get distracted while driving; to make a post on their social media account while driving down the road!

 If you’ve been injured in a car crash from someone texting while driving or were otherwise distracted while driving, then please call our Kansas City based law firm, and talk with a personal injury attorney about your case.
 We offer free consultations to review your driving accident case and see what kind of claim you may have.